Pancreatic Tumors

 How do these tumors typically progress?

 Staging (searching for potential spread to other locations in the body) is highly recommended for these tumors.
-This may include bloodwork, urinalysis, X-rays of the lungs, and possibly an abdominal ultrasound or CT scan.
+Staging may include bloodwork, urinalysis, X-rays of the lungs, and possibly an abdominal ultrasound or CT scan.
 If any lymph nodes are enlarged or feel abnormal, further sampling may be pursued to determine if spread is present.

-Besides spreading, as adenocarcinomas grow, they can damage the pancreatic tissue.
+As adenocarcinomas grow, they can damage the pancreatic tissue.
 Not only can they cause chronic pancreatitis (inflammation), but in rare cases, they can impair the gland’s ability to produce digestive enzymes, leading to a condition called exocrine pancreatic insufficiency (EPI).
 EPI causes chronic diarrhea with weight loss and overall poor health.

 What are the treatments for these types of tumors?